-As always, the more you learn about the justice system the more you will appreciate, respect and admire all the officers of the court who live by their oaths and follow the rules preserving the U.S. Constitution and democracy.
+As always, the more you learn about the justice system the more you will appreciate, respect, and admire the oath-following officers of the court who cannot be bought off in some way, and who hold their oath-breaking colleagues accountable.

 Be sure to check out more on this topic, including:

-- How to Legal: What’s a Table of Authorities?
+- What’s a Table of Authorities?
 Lawyer submits case law that’s not applicable in a Defamation case.
 Dirty Tricks?
-Oops?
+Oops?—How to Legal

 Signing off now for a music break before moving on to the next installment.
-For me, it’s the The Buggles 1979 hit, “Video Killed the Radio Star.”
+For me, it’s The Buggles’ 1979 hit, “Video Killed the Radio Star.”
 See Trevor Horn’s website.